aedobbyn/wikipedia-web-scrape/scrape.md

   )
 ```

-Multiply GDP by 1 bil
-(We took out the trailing "b" earlier)
+Multiply `GDP` by 1 bil (because we took out the trailing "b" earlier)

 ```r